aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 Users and groups are managed in an external identity source, for example in Azure Active Directory.
 User assignments to AD groups define what permissions a particular user has and what SageMaker Studio "team" they have access to.
 The identity source must by synchronized with AWS SSO.

 **2 - AWS Single Sign-On**
-AWS Single Sign-On service managed SSO users, SSO permission set, and applications.
+AWS Single Sign-On service manages SSO users, SSO permission set, and applications.
 This solution uses custom SAML 2.0 application to provide access to Amazon SageMaker Studio for entitled SSO users.
 The solution also uses SAML attribute mapping to populate the SAML assertion with specific access-relevant data, such as SageMaker domain id, user id, and user team.

 **3 - custom SAML 2.0 applications**
 The solution creates one application per SageMaker Studio team and assigns one or multiple applications to a user or a user group based on entitlements.
 Users can access these applications from within their SSO user portal based on assigned permissions.
 Each application is configured with the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) endpoint URL as its SAML backend.